bellebethcooper/existAPI/README.md

 A framework for working with the [Exist](https://exist.io/) API on iOS.

 ExistAPI wraps the Exist API in promises (via `PromiseKit`) to make it easier to work with API responses imperatively and chain API calls together.
+It also deserialises all API responses into strongly typed, `Decodable` models.

 ## Installation